Mexico innovation opportunities

 The young Mexican population is tech-savvy, therefore most innovations are focused on high-tech.
 Many local innovations have been inspired by foreign inventions, however, a large share of Mexican inventors is focusing on addressing local, social challenges.
 Innovative corporate responsibility programmes and business/finance networks stimulate social innovation and contribute to expansion of the micro-credit system.

 The Mexican government has introduced several measures to further encourage innovation.
 Among them are the cultivation of entrepreneurship through promotion of business skills training, expansion of education in English to support knowledge discovery and orientation towards internationalisation of business, nurturing of local companies in special economic zones and in business incubators.

 This page highlights major economic sectors and iconic products, shows business trends and explains how easy it is to do business in Mexico.
 In addition, you will find the list of websites, which provide some hands-on information.

 The biggest sectors are: textiles, clothing, chemicals, motor vehicle and its parts, mining, iron, steel, petroleum, food and beverage, tobacco, consumer durables, tourism.

-The service sector is the major driver of economy, accounting for 64% of GDP in 2017, while industrial sector represents 31.6% and agricultural sector only 3.9% of GDP.
+The service sector is the major driver of the economy, accounting for 64% of GDP in 2017, while the industrial sector represents 31.6% and agricultural sector only 3.9% of GDP.